twpayne/flatjson/README.md

     go install github.com/twpayne/flatjson/cmd/flatjson

-## Generating flat JSON
+## Converting JSON to flat JSON

-To convert a file to flat JSON, specify it on the command line, for example:
+To convert a JSON file to flat JSON, specify it on the command line, for
+example:

     flatjson vendor/vendor.json

 If no filenames are specified, flatjson will read JSON from the standard input.

+## Generating flat JSON from JSON

+To reverse the transformation, i.e. to convert flat JSON to JSON, specify the `-reverse` option.

 ## Generated a unified diff